Key Points

 This can be achieved by putting up notices in the area or telling anyone present before filming commences that body cameras are being used.
 If prior notification is not going to be possible because of the nature of the recording, then secret recording approval must be obtained in advance.
 If it is clear that filming is taking place, for example where a main camera is also being used simultaneously, then secret recording approval is not required.

-Third Parties Wearing Body Cameras and Microphones on the 成人快手's Behalf
+Third Parties Wearing Body Cameras and Microphones on the ³ÉÈË¿ìÊÖ's Behalf

 The Guidelines state that:

-Any proposal to equip third parties with body-worn cameras and microphones where to do so might infringe the privacy of an individual or where the third party is entering private premises without permission must be referred in advance to Director Editorial Policy and Standards, who will consider: the public interest in the material gathered in this way; what measures have been taken to ensure that there is no unjustified infringement of privacy; whether there is adequate technical provision for ensuring that the recording equipment is under the 成人快手鈥檚 control.
+Any proposal to equip third parties with body-worn cameras and microphones, where to do so might infringe the privacy of an individual or where the third party is entering private premises without permission, must be referred in advance to the Director of Editorial Policy and Standards.

-There may be occasions when for safety or operational reasons that it is appropriate to give third parties body cameras in order to gather content on the 成人快手鈥檚 behalf.
+There may be occasions when for safety or operational reasons that it is appropriate to give third parties body cameras in order to gather content on the ³ÉÈË¿ìÊÖ's behalf.
 This might apply for example to fire fighters or others carrying out dangerous work, or entering restricted areas.
 Subjects of observational documentaries, such as the police or paramedics, may be given body worn cameras to show their work from their point of view.
-There must be a public interest in material gathered in such circumstances and privacy and consent must be respected.
-Editorial Policy should be consulted at an early stage in the process, and before filming commences.
+There must be a public interest and privacy and consent must be respected.
+Editorial Policy should be consulted at an early stage in the process, and before filming commences Director, Editorial Policy and Standards must approve the proposal.

 Tag-Along Raids

-Any proposal, unusually, to equip third parties entering private premises without permission with body worn cameras and microphones must be referred to the Director of Editorial Policy and Standards in advance.
-Typically this includes the Police, Trading Standards officers, Immigration or Environmental Health Officers, and staff of HMRC.
-Normally such a proposal would be made in the context of a tag-along raid where the third party is accompanied by our own production staff carrying visible cameras, who announce themselves at the earliest opportunity to ensure people understand they are filming and recording for broadcast on the 成人快手.
+Tag along raids typically involve programme makers following the work of third parties such as the Police, Trading Standards officers, Immigration or Environmental Health Officers, and staff of HMRC but are not limited to these bodies.
+Normally the third party is accompanied by our own production staff carrying visible cameras, who announce themselves at the earliest opportunity to ensure people understand the ³ÉÈË¿ìÊÖ is filming and recording for broadcast.
 Normally individuals encountered on private premises in such circumstances have the right to refuse consent for filming.

-If consent is given but any third parties wearing body cameras and microphones become separated from the main camera, there is a risk that the individual who has consented will not realise that other recordings are taking place elsewhere for which they have not consented.
-On separation, the body camera and microphone should be turned off immediately or the people on the premises should be informed that third parties are also recording on behalf of the 成人快手.
+If consent is given but third parties wearing body cameras and microphones become separated from the main camera, there is a risk that the individual who has consented will not realise that other recordings are taking place elsewhere on the premises for which they have not consented.
+On separation, the third party's body camera and microphone should be turned off immediately or the people on the premises should be informed that third parties are also recording on behalf of the ³ÉÈË¿ìÊÖ.

-See Editorial Guidelines Section 1 The 成人快手鈥檚 Editorial Standards The Public Interest 1.3
+(See Editorial Guidelines Section 1 The ³ÉÈË¿ìÊÖ's Editorial Standards The Public Interest 1.3)

 Secret filming during a tag along raid would not normally be justifiable.